-Last updated on May 17th, 2018
+Last updated on September 25th, 2021

-Florida is the 3rd most populous, the 22nd most extensive, and the 8th most densely populated of the United States.
+Florida is the 3rd most populous, the 22nd most extensive, and the 8th most densely populated of the 50 states of the United States.
 It is the southernmost contiguous state in the United States.
 Florida attained statehood on March 3, 1845, becoming the 27th state to join the union.
-It has two (2) bordering states that include Georgia and Alabama.
-See the full list of states and their borders here.
-Florida has 67 counties.
+Its two bordering states are Georgia and Alabama.
+See the full list of the 50 states and their borders here.
+Florida (nicknames: Everglade State, Orange State) has 67 counties.
 The state’s capital is Tallahassee.
-With these facts about “The Sunshine State”, let us explore more about its history, geography, culture, people, economy and more.
+The abbreviation for Florida is FL.
+Let us explore more about its history, geography, culture, people, economy and more.

 2. The Florida Keys, a group of about 1,700 tiny islands, is a famous tourist attraction of the state.

 3. Orlando is home to an entertainment center with a building constructed upside down.
 The Wonderworks building plays tricks on the visitors’ minds by make them think they are ‘seeing things.’
 The center is billed as an amusement park for the mind because it captivates the imagination.

 4. Minnesota usually steals the thunder when it comes to being a city filled with gorgeous water bodies, but it does have a strong contender: Orlando.
 Not only is the city home to over 100 lakes that make its scenic beauty irresistible, but one of its more famous lakes also has a deep secret.
 In reality, Lake Eola is just a giant sinkhole with its depth reaching 80 feet at the deepest point.